Documentation

 Adding an endpoint in the config

 Add an entry to the apiEndpoints array in .minecraft/archivist/config.json.
-Header values are Base64-encoded in the config file for basic obfuscation.
-The mod's default pushEndpoint is /push.
-This site accepts data at both /api/push and /api/sync, so you can set the base URL to https://your-domain.com/api and leave the default push endpoint as-is:
+Header values are Base64-encoded in the config file.
+This site accepts data at both /api/push and /api/sync:

 json